 Final Fantasy VIII mainly avoids them, since the Launcher of a Thousand Ships of the fandom is named 'Squall'.
 'Squh' sounds don't portmanteau well.
 Squinoa isn't so bad, but Squistis?
 Squeifer?
 Or, most unpleasantly onomatopoeically, Squelphie?
 Squell is not unheard of, though.
 Nor Squaerith, for that matter.
 Not to mention Squikku is probably more common than you'd think likely.

-From the same game we also have "Seiftis" (previously known as Quiefer) for the Seifer/Quistis pairing, "Quall" for Quistis and Squall and "Selvine" for Selphie and Irvine.
+From the same game we also have "Seiftis" (previously known as Quiefer) for the Seifer/Quistis pairing, "Quall" for Quistis and Squall, "Selvine" for Selphie and Irvine, and "Zellphie" for Zell and Selphie.

 Squall may not have been in too many good portmanteaus before, but that's because he was saving up for possibly the best one ever.
 Ladies and gentlemen, Dissidia: Final Fantasy has gifted to us the pairing of Squall and the Warrior Of Light, abbreviated as "SqWoL."